All branches CLOSED on Tuesday and Wednesday 12/24-12/25 for the Christmas holiday. We reopen on Thursday 12/26.

 “We are thankful that residents voted to continue supporting Albany Public Library,” said APL Executive Director Andrea Nicolay.
 “The budget approval allows us to deal with rising operational and contractual costs, while also pursuing fiscal stability and sustainability.
 APL leaders, staff, and trustees truly appreciate the confidence our community has in the library.”

-Also today, voters selected three members for the library’s Board of Trustees.
-Paige Allen and Jennifer Marlow were the top two vote getters and will serve five-year terms, while Mary A. Rosch received the third highest vote total and will serve a one-year term.
+Voters selected three members for the library’s Board of Trustees.
+Paige Allen and Jennifer Marlow were the top two vote-getters and will serve five-year terms.
+Mary A. Rosch received the third highest vote total and will serve a one-year term.

 The vote totals for all 12 trustee candidates were: